 The workshop will capture their day-to-day work activities across a range of work settings.

 In employee workshops, the people taking part will gather practical and current information about work activities in a job.
 Activities are clearly identified and accurately reflect the knowledge, skills and behaviours needed by employers.
-The information will then be passed to a Technical Expert Group (TEG), which is a group of people at operational manager level who understand the apprenticeship role required.

 You’ll be expected to attend an employee workshop virtually.
 You’ll be asked for your input around the different work situations and activities that you experience as part of your role.